 Some divorce records can be found in each county’s civil court records.
 However, Arizona was under the Territorial Legislature until the 1870s.
 Then it became part of the district court system.
 Since that time, various courts under the superior court have had responsibility for Arizona divorce records at different times.

-Searchable Arizona Databases and other Helpful Links
+Searchable Arizona Vital Records Databases and Links